JGMM23/ConversiaWebsiteB/replit.md

    - Production: Node.js server serving pre-built static assets
    - Development: Vite dev server with hot module replacement

-3. **Database**:
+3. **External Services**:
-   - Configured to use PostgreSQL via Drizzle ORM
-   - Migrations handled through Drizzle Kit
+   - HubSpot API integration for lead management
+   - No local database required

 4. **Environment Setup**:
-   - Uses Replit's built-in PostgreSQL module
    - Configured to run on port 5000 during development
    - Mapped to port 80 for public access
+   - Environment variables for HubSpot API key

-The deployment follows a standard pattern where the frontend is built as static assets and served by the Express backend, which also provides the API endpoints.
+The deployment follows a simplified pattern where the frontend is built as static assets and served by the Express backend, which provides API endpoints that integrate with external services.